How I Built a Privacy-Safe Bridge Between Outlook and Apple Calendar

 Why I Built This

 Like many people working in enterprise environments, my work calendar lives inside Microsoft 365, while my personal life runs on Apple devices.
 Over time, that split became increasingly inconvenient.
-I wanted to see my work schedule on my personal devices so I could avoid conflicts with family plans, travel, and personal appointments.
+My wife and I wanted to see my work schedule on our personal devices so we could avoid conflicts with family plans, travel, and personal appointments.
 At the same time, I did not want to sign into my corporate Microsoft account on those personal devices, and I wanted to expose as little work data as possible.

 What I Wanted This Setup to Achieve